forcedotcom/cli/releasenotes/sfdx/README.md

 Want to check out the new `sf` executable of Salesforce CLI?
 [Click here for the release notes.](../sf/README.md)

-## 7.131.0 (Dec 16, 2021) [stable-rc]
+## 7.131.0 (Dec 16, 2021) [stable]

-These changes are in the Salesforce CLI release candidate.
-We plan to include these changes in next week's official release.
-This list isn't final and is subject to change.
+NOTE: We plan to promote this week's `stable-rc` release (7.132.0) to `stable` on Dec 23, 2021.
+However, because of the holidays, we won't publish a new `stable-rc` release on either Dec 23 or 30, 2021.
+We'll return to our regular weekly release schedule on Jan 6, 2022.
+(Yikes, it's almost 2022.
+How did that happen?)
+We hope you have a joyful and peaceful holiday season, and we'll see you in the new year!

 * CHANGE: Installing the `sfdx` executable with the `npm install sfdx-cli -g` command no longer installs the `@salesforce/cli` package, which corresponds to the `sf` executable.